 The right hair dryer can mean the difference between a bad hair day and luscious locks, so it’s worth taking the time to find the best hair dryer for you.
 Over the course of a month, we spent 30 hours on research and even more on testing our seven finalists.
 While everyone’s hair needs are different, we feel confident in recommending the RUSK – W8less as the best professional hair dryer.
 It features ionic, ceramic and tourmaline technology for those with damage-prone hair.
 Plus, it packs plenty of wattage, heat and wind power for those with thick hair that takes a long time to dry.

-If you’re looking for a steal instead of a splurge, the Xtava weighs less than a pound, features a salon-grade AC motor, tourmaline technology and provides fast results.
 Those who travel often will appreciate the dual-voltage and lightweight Conair Compact, which folds down to a convenient size without sacrificing power or heat.

 Top Pick: Rusk - W8less

 Featuring all the latest technology, this dryer combines a high-wattage motor with non-damaging heat, all in a lightweight package.

 - How to properly use a hair dryer

 - How to choose a hair dryer

 - AC vs. DC motors